 The statements in this discussion regarding industry outlook, our expectations regarding our future performance, liquidity and capital resources and other non-historical statements are forward-looking statements.
-These forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described in "Risk Factors" and "Forward-Looking Statements" in this Quarterly Report on Form 10-Q. Our actual results may differ materially from those contained in or implied by any forward-looking statements.
+These forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described in "Risk Factors" and "Forward-Looking Statements" in this Quarterly Report on Form 10-Q (our "Quarterly Report").
+Our actual results may differ materially from those contained in or implied by any forward-looking statements.

-The following discussion should be read in conjunction with the unaudited consolidated financial statements and accompanying notes included elsewhere in this report and the Company's consolidated financial statements and accompanying notes included within the Company's Annual Report on Form 10-K filed with the SEC on March 13, 2017 (our "Annual Report").
+The following discussion should be read in conjunction with the unaudited consolidated financial statements and accompanying notes included elsewhere in this report and the Company's consolidated financial statements and accompanying notes included within our "Annual Report".

-We are a clinical-stage biopharmaceutical company focused on novel cancer immunotherapy products based on its proprietary SPEAR T-cell platform.
+We are a clinical-stage biopharmaceutical company focused on novel cancer immunotherapy products based on our proprietary SPEAR T-cell platform.
 We have developed a comprehensive proprietary platform that enables us to identify cancer targets, find and genetically engineer TCRs, and produce TCR therapeutic candidates for administration to patients.
 We engineer TCRs to increase their affinity to cancer specific peptides in order to destroy cancer cells in patients.